Logo

 Larry Hogan delivered his farewell address as governor on January 10,2023.

-Larry Hogan denied knowing of the severance payment, and ordered an audit of the Maryland Environmental Service following his resignation.
+Larry Hogan maintained that he did not know about the severance payment, and ordered an audit of the Maryland Environmental Service following his resignation.

 McGrath was facing wire fraud and embezzlement charges and became a fugitive when he failed to show up to federal court in Baltimore in a trial wherein Larry Hogan was to be called as a witness.